amcourson/project_2_team_5/project proposal.md

 When I click on any event in 'View Event' <br>
 THEN Event page is open with Event Title, Date, Description, RSVP , comments <br>
 WHEN I click on 'New Event' <br>
-THEN New Event page is open ask for Event Title, Date, Description, invite people  link, potluck, gift, registry, Event type, Event address
+THEN New Event page is open ask for Event Title, Date, Description, invite people  link, potluck, gift, registry, Event type, Event address <br>
 WHEN i click on Potluck,<br>
 THEN I can add Food items with head count <br>
 WHEN i click on Gift registry, <br>
-I can add gift items, <br>
+THEN I can add gift items, <br>
 WHEN I save event,  <br>
 THEN gets Saved in 'My Events' and people get invited <br>
 WHEN Guest, RSVP with potluck items, <br>